querqy/smui/README.md

 Hint: Other querqy compatible rules not editable with SMUI (e.g. DECORATE) must be removed to have a proper converted SQL script ready.

+## SEARCH RULES

+SMUI supports the following search rules, that can be deployed to a Querqy supporting search engine (like [Solr](https://lucene.apache.org/solr/)):

+* SYNONYM (directed & undirected)
+* UP / DOWN
+* FILTER
+* DELETE

+Please see [here](https://github.com/renekrie/querqy) for a description of those rules.
+Furthermore, SMUI comes with built in DECORATE rules for certain use cases:

+* REDIRECT (as Querqy/DECORATE) to a specific target URL

 ## MAINTENANCE

 ## Log data